 1 tablespoon olive oil

-To make the pork, preheat the oven to 375 degrees.
+Preheat the oven to 400 degrees.

 Place the squash flesh-side down on a parchment- or foil-lined baking sheet.
 Roast for 20 minutes.
 Flip the squash, place 1 teaspoon of the butter into each of the squash "bowls" (the part where the seeds were) and season the entire flesh with salt and pepper.